Every couple of years, something happens that reminds us just how vulnerable our data privacy is.

 So for example if you took a real estate quiz and answered a question saying that you were looking for a home worth between $200,000 – $250,000, even without providing your contact information, marketers can create a custom audience targeting you based on that specific answer or combination of additional answers.

 This is valuable because now they are narrowing their advertisement down to the most qualified leads and not wasting money elsewhere.

 While Facebook will now allow the marketer to target their ads towards you, from a privacy perspective, if you didn’t provide your contact information you will remain anonymous and the marketer will not receive any personally identifiable information about you.

 This is not much different than if you search Google for shoes and then start seeing shoe ads everywhere, but it is something you should be aware of when taking Facebook quizzes.

 Click here if you would like to learn more about how marketers can advertise to you based on the questions you answer in a quiz.

 Create Your Own Facebook Quiz

 At this point, you’ve learned all about how businesses are using Facebook quizzes to capture your data and sell to you.
 But if you’re a business looking to grow and want to use quizzes as part of your strategy, where do you start?

 LeadQuizzes is a Facebook quiz application that allows you to create a quiz by starting with a pre-defined quiz template or from scratch.
+Or you can find inspiration in this list of quiz ideas and sample quiz questions.
 Whatever you choose, our software allows you to create your entire quiz with a point and click editor and without needing help from developers.